Outschool

 The world is vast, and I believe the young generation should be allowed to experience different aspects of this amazing world.
 Triggering interest, expanding their knowledge, and supporting & inspiring the learners are my main goals.

 I have an extensive academic background, with MS. And Ph.D. degrees in biological sciences from Canada and PDF training in the USA in molecular and cancer biology.
-I have had bioinformatics and biomedical training, and postdoctoral and work experience at Cincinnati Children's Hospital Medical Center (CHMC), LSU Health Science Center (LSUHSC), and Wake Forest University Baptist Medical Center.
-I have experience as a coach, tutor, and academic faculty and besides, previously worked in industrial and medical settings.
+I have had bioinformatics and biomedical training, as well as postdoctoral and work experience at Cincinnati Children's Hospital Medical Center (CHMC), LSU Health Science Center (LSUHSC), and Wake Forest University Baptist Medical Center.
+I have experience as a coach, tutor, and academic faculty, and besides, previously worked in industrial and medical settings.

 I live in Toronto, Ontario, Canada.
 My passions are reading, research, activism, and education.
 My hobbies include painting, skiing, road biking, fishing, and traveling to exciting destinations.